heavyengineer/spec-workflow-mcp/containers/README.md

 **Key points:**
 - The container uses the **same paths** as your host system - this is critical for MCP server functionality
 - Only the `.spec-workflow` directory needs to be mounted (not the entire project)
-- The `--user node` flag ensures the container runs with the same UID (1000) as most host users, fixing permission issues
-- The software will expect to find the `.spec-workflow` directory in your project root.
-You may need to create it if it doesn't already exist.
+- The software will expect to find the `.spec-workflow` directory in your project root or will create it.

-### Security considerations

-- The container runs with `--security-opt no-new-privileges` to prevent privilege escalation.
-- All capabilities are dropped with `--cap-drop ALL` to minimize the attack surface.
-- The `.spec-workflow` directory is mounted with read and write permissions for configuration and state management.
-This same configuration is used for the MCP server and the Dashboard.

 ## Dashboard